3 COVID-19 coronavirus deaths bring Dane County's total to 8, health officials say

 The declaration also authorizes direct federal assistance when state and local governments lack the capability to perform or contract for emergency work.

-“I am grateful for the swift action of the federal government in reviewing our request for a major disaster declaration,” Evers said in the statement.
+“I am grateful for the swift action of the federal government in reviewing our request for a major disaster declaration,” Evers said.
 “The assistance granted today will help ensure Wisconsin can gain access to critical assistance as we continue our work to respond to this pandemic.”

-No timeline was provided for when the disaster relief will be made available, but Darrell Williams, administrator of Wisconsin Emergency Management, said "the state will work communities across Wisconsin to ensure federal disaster assistance is received as quickly as possible."
+No timeline was provided for when the disaster relief will be made available, but Darrell Williams, administrator of Wisconsin Emergency Management, said, “The state will work with communities across Wisconsin to ensure federal disaster assistance is received as quickly as possible.”

 Evers requested additional forms of federal assistance earlier this week, including hazard mitigation, individual assistance programs, crisis counseling, community disaster loans and the disaster supplemental nutrition program.
 Those requests are pending review.